tobek/laminae/00-v-facets.md

 REF[Hierarchy] judges REF[Synthesis] to be unreliable and overly complicated, but finds REF[Autonomy] to be totally untrustworthy, seeing their refusal to follow rules as unprincipled, immoral, thoughtless, mercenary, and lacking in self-respect.

-REF[Hierarchy] is righteous when paired with REF[Empathy], orthodox when paired with REF[Utility], and totalitarian when paired with REF[Power].
+REF[Hierarchy] is righteous and pure when paired with REF[Empathy], orthodox when paired with REF[Utility], and totalitarian when paired with REF[Power].

 ### Synthesis